TwentyFourMinutes/Venflow/README.md

 #### Awesome people which helped in the development

 - [LunarLite](https://github.com/LunarLite) for helping me with highly complex logically issues.
-- [AnotherZane](https://github.com/AnotherZane) for being one of the early alpha testers.
+- [AnotherZane](https://github.com/AnotherZane) for being one of the early preview testers.
 - [Jas](https://github.com/jas777) and [Fatal](https://github.com/fatalcenturion) for providing general surface API ideas.

 ## Notes